tteokbokki1/cs-30-Final/libraries/proposal.md

 ## Description

-- Zelda or Scribl(a game in which a player gets a word and must draw it while others attempt to guess it)
+- Scribl(a game in which a player gets a word and must draw it while others attempt to guess it)
+- Stick man game where two players can 1v1 with various weapons
+- Plinko

-## Needs to have (zelda)
+## needs to have
+- collision
+- points

-- Way to attack
+- somethings to spend points on
-- Swapping between sceens as one goes through the world
-- Enemies and their projectiles
-- Usage of items (hearts, ruppies, bombs)
-- Bosses

 ## Needs to have (Scribl)

 - Online function
 - canvas and drawing
 - Guessing function

-## Nice to have (Zelda)
+## Needs to have (stickman)

-- Animations
-- complete world
-- improved enemy ai
-- breakable walls
-- changing of weapons throughout the game
+- the stick man
+- ability to hit each other
+- a map(s)

+## nice to have
-- shield
+- good graphics
-- Map
+- a good ui

 ## Nice to have (Scribl)